HafsaZahran1/HR-Dashboard/README.md

 # Dataset Description:

-We will be using HR_dashboard.xlsx Dataset attached.
+We will be using HR_dataset.xlsx Dataset attached.

 ## Project Requirement:
 ```